Wrap Up Your Garden for Winter

 5 June 2018

-On chilly days it might be tempting to slip on a jumper and stay inside, but with a range of maintenance and light renovation tasks left to do in the garden, it’s the best way to stay warm this winter.
+On chilly days it might be tempting to slip on a jumper and stay inside, but with a few maintenance and light renovation tasks left to do in the garden, it’s the best way to stay warm this winter.

 • Before starting work on any garden maintenance it’s a good idea to begin with a clean slate.
 Rake up any fallen leaves, twigs and bark and throw them on the compost heap.
 Scraps of dead wood can also be used for an indoor fireplace or barbecue.

 • Clean out guttering with Hoselink’s Long-reach Pivot Cleaner designed to hook easily over gutters, with a long extension reducing the need for a ladder.
-Clearing gutters now will avoid any blockages or damage during the cool season.
+Clearing gutters now will avoid any blockages or damage during the cold snap.

 • Remove any dead flowers, plants or weeds from garden beds and borders.
 In particularly rainy conditions, weeds can become more of a nuisance than normal.
 The best way to eradicate them without chemicals is to pull them up.
 Hoselink’s Weeder makes light work of this tedious task, so why not set aside a little time each day to tackle the weeds?